Pros and Cons of Small Business Funding from a Private Funder

 Once they get their application rejected by banks, small business managers look for alternatives elsewhere.
-The alternative they do find is that of a small business loan from a private lender.
+The alternative they do find is that of small business funding from a private lender.
 Here we look at some of the pros and cons of this alternative.

-The first positive in favor of a small business loan from a private lender is that these come with fast approval.
+The first positive in favor of a small business funding from a private lender is that these come with fast approval.
 The quick approval couples with the easy application process they have to give customers just the kind of response they are looking for.
-Customers want fast approval and quick processes when looking for a small business loan.
+Customers want fast approval and quick processes when looking for small business funding.

-Almost everyone can get approved for a small business loan from a private lender.
+Almost everyone can get approved for small business funding from a private lender.
 Unlike what it is for most banks, private lenders are pretty relaxed on the credit score.

 Higher Interest Rates

-The only con of getting a small business loan from a private lender is that they tend to have higher interest rates.
+The only con of getting small business funding from a private lender is that they tend to have higher interest rates.
 The interest rates they have tend to be higher because of their willingness to work with people having poor credit scores.